 We will not offer buzzer and staffer discounts directly via Square.
 We will instead offer cash at the tournament site itself once we verify that the appropriate number of buzzers and staffers have been brought.
 Discounts for onsite payment will be assessed onsite.

-Cal Cup 1 we are using SCOP Novice for JV and WHAQ for Varsity.
+Cal Cup 1 we are using SCOP Novice for Novice and Maryland Fall for Competitive and Standard

-Cal Cup 2 we are using NAQT IS-161A for JV and NAQT IS-160 for Varsity.
+Cal Cup 2 we are using NAQT IS-171A for Novice and NAQT IS-170 for Competitive and Standard

-Cal Cup 3 we are using HSAPQ Novice for JV and BHSAT for Varsity
+Cal Cup 3 we are using WHAQ II for Novice and Harvard Fall Tournament for Competitive and Standard

-Cal Cup 4 we are using GSAC for JV and Varsity.
+Cal Cup 4 we are using BHSAT for Novice, Competitive, and Standard

 Teams may choose to register separately for each tournament within the series, though we recommend registering for all four tournaments at once (the “package”), which ensures a significant discount.
 Each of the four tournaments will have its own champion and ranking.
 We will allow teams who wish to purchase the package up to the second tournament to decide whether to purchase it.
 For instance, you may attend the first tournament for only the price of the first tournament and then decide at the second tournament to purchase the entire package, at which point you will pay the discounted package price.
 We will split the field into junior varsity and varsity divisions and evaluate each separately.
 After the cup results are tallied, we will crown a California Cup (Northern California) state champion!
 There will be book prizes for the highest-performing teams and individual scorers at each tournament, and other prizes are in store for the top California Cup teams.
 When calculating final Cup standings, we will count the top three performances by each team, allowing teams to account for extenuating circumstances at one tournament (either a lower-than-expected performance or non-attendance).
 Only teams that register for the entire series of tournaments will be eligible for the overall title as well as prizes at the end.
 With four guaranteed tournaments and plenty of gameplay, this series will offer the best prizes, greatest value, and most national qualification opportunities available anywhere in the country!